 Whether you choose a small insurance company or a large provider, the auto insurance coverage options will be essentially the same.
 All insurance companies will offer the basics, including state-minimum liability coverage, collision, comprehensive, medical payments and personal injury protection (PIP) if you live in a no-fault state.

 Typically, small insurance companies offer popular endorsements, like gap insurance, roadside assistance and rental car reimbursement.
 However, you may find that local insurance providers offer fewer unique endorsements, like special coverage for hybrids or new car replacement coverage, compared to large companies.

 Local insurance companies

 We should point out that the definition of a small insurance company is not one-size-fits-all.
 A small insurance company could serve an entire region of states, like the ones on our list above, or apply to a provider that only serves one very small area.

-For example, Edison Insurance only sells coverage in Florida, Maine Coast Insurance Agency sells coverage throughout Maine and Nia Insurance sells coverage in the Omaha, Nebraska area.
+For example, Edison Insurance only sells auto insurance coverage in Florida, Maine Coast Insurance Agency sells coverage throughout Maine, and Nia Insurance sells coverage in the Omaha, Nebraska area.

-When you are shopping for your next insurance policy, you might consider looking into local insurance companies during your search.
-We recommend checking out local insurance providers if you value good customer service or prefer to work with an agent.
+When shopping for your next auto insurance policy, you might consider looking into local insurance companies during your search.
+We recommend checking out local insurance providers if you value good customer service or prefer to work with an insurance agent.

 Frequently asked questions